Unusual types of gramophone records: Sound recorded in locked grooves

 Most records have a locked groove at the end of each side or individual band.
 It is usually a silent loop that keeps the needle and tonearm from drifting into the label area.
 However, it is possible to record sound in this groove, and some artists have included looping audio in the locked groove.

 One of the best-known examples of this technique was The Beatles' Sgt.
 Pepper's Lonely Hearts Club Band (1967).
 Many UK copies featured a multi-layered collage of randomized chatter in their run-off loops.
 However, two variations were made: the original British pressing (black label with gold logo) has the "inner groove" play through the entire locked groove and does not include the laughter at the beginning of the piece.
 The re-issue of the British pressing (black label with silver logo) starts playing the "inner groove" long before the needle reaches the locked groove, includes the laughter and, once the needle hits the locked groove, the listener only hears the last two seconds of the piece played over and over again.
-The Who responded by putting a musical locked groove at the end of their 1967 album The Who Sell Out.

-On ABBA's album Super Trouper, there is cheering and applause recorded before and on the locked groove of the B side, after "The Way Old Friends Do".
-On The Format's album Dog Problems, the feedback at the end of "If Work Permits" continues into the lock-groove, which repeats.
-Early copies of Pink Floyd's album Atom Heart Mother have the sound of a dripping tap repeating at the end of side two.
-The B-side of The Damned's single "Love Song" ends the song "Suicide" with an eternal yell in the lock-groove.
-Peter Gabriel's second album (also known as Scratch), The Boomtown Rats's album The Fine Art of Surfacing, and the Dead Kennedys album Plastic Surgery Disasters also utilize the technique.
-Sonic Youth's 1986 album Evol contains a locked groove at the end of the final track, "Expressway to yr.
-Skull (Madonna, Sean, and Me)" and the track's length is indicated on the label as "∞".